Plays With Tools...

 overwhelming.
 My philosophy is to consider buying the best quality tool you think you could possibly afford, and then beg, borrow, or steal more funds and buy even the next higher level of quality.
-On the net, I’m seeing more pages on tool comparisons, with people who really know what they are doing putting the tools through some real testing.
+On the net, I look a lot at tool comparisons, by people who really know what they are doing putting the tools through some real testing.

-thing I've learned about our tools is to keep them in tip-top shape, sharp and finely tuned.
-Even if this does take a little time away from actually using them.
+thing I've learned about my tools is to keep them in tip-top shape, sharp and finely tuned.
+Even if it does take a little time away from actually using them.
 This will actually save you time (and possibly an injury!) in the long run.